smartniz/stardog-azure/README.md

     <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.png"/>
 </a>

-## This template is a WIP.
-As it currently exists, it WILL NOT WORK.
-YOU HAVE BEEN WARNED.

 This template deploys [Stardog](https://stardog.com) on an Ubuntu Virtual Machine.
 This template also deploys a Storage Account, Virtual Network, Public IP address and a Network Interface.

 ### Usage